dakivara/pgcrud/docs/getting-started/read.md

     async def get_book(
-            cursor: pg.a.Cursor,
+            cursor: pg.AsyncCursor,
             id_: int,
     ) -> Book | None:

-        return await pg.a.get_one(
+        return await pg.async_get_one(
             cursor=cursor[Book],
-            select=(e.book.id, e.book.title, f.to_json(e.author).AS('author')),
-            from_=e.book.
+            select=(i.book.id, i.book.title, f.to_json(i.author).AS(i.author)),
+            from_=i.book.
-                JOIN(e.author).ON(e.book.author_id == e.author.id),
+                JOIN(i.author).ON(i.book.author_id == i.author.id),
-            where=e.book.id == id_,
+            where=i.book.id == id_,
         )
     ```

 ## Where

 The `where` parameter is used to specify conditions for filtering records to fetch.
+It
-It accepts a comparison expression as its input.
-This can be a single comparison expression or an intersection or union of expressions.
+accepts a comparison expression as its input.
+This can be a single comparison expression or an
+intersection or union of expressions.

 === "sync"

     ```python
     import pgcrud as pg
-    from pgcrud import e
+    from pgcrud import Identifier as i

     def get_book_titles(